JumpstartLab/tdd-class-8-dec/Readme.md

 ### Morning

-* Acceptance testing conversation (find this tut) Discuss how CI works, add our repo to Travis, see it running do it together on first feature from https://github.com/turingschool/assessment_challenges/blob/master/storedom.markdown
+* Acceptance testing conversation (find this tut)
+* Discuss how CI works, add our repo to Travis, see it running
+* Do it together on first feature from https://github.com/turingschool/assessment_challenges/blob/master/storedom.markdown

 Afternoon

-  How does day to day process change with test suite work independently and try this stuff
+* How does day to day process change with test suite
+* work independently and try this stuff
-  Profiling stuff if we have time
+* Profiling stuff if we have time

 Friday
 ------

-* Performancy stuff based on Tuesday's conversatino
+* Performancy stuff based on Tuesday's conversation
 * VCR?
 * Patterns for developing Rails clients?
 * More focused discussion of mocking and stubbing?